fofo13/xi/README.md

 To Do
 -----

 - Implement lists **(√)**
 - Variables **(√)**
+- Overload various operations for various other data types, e.g. `+` for lists **(√)**
-- Make a smarter parser
+- Make a smarter parser so as to give the user more flexibility
 - Implement sets and set operations
-- Overload various operations for various other data types, e.g. `+` for lists

 License
 -------